 For optimizing the DMO downtime, we propose to use the duration files of a DMO run for the next run, so that the table split is based on the real migration times, instead of the table size – see blog “Optimizing DMO Performance“.

 The duration files list only tables with migration times above a specific limit (tables with short migration times do not have to be considered for table split).
 We have now detected a small bug in the logic that considers the duration files the current SUM 1.0 SP 20.
 This may have the effect that the table split adaptation is not enhanced.
-The bug will be fixed in the next SUM SP version.
+The bug was already fixed in SUM 2.0 SP 00 and higher, and will be fixed in the SUM 1.0 SP 22 version.

 Until then, to still optimize the table split, please consider the following approaches.